Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 - ‘Red-eye’ in photos happens because the flash makes the iris constrict, but not quickly enough to stop most of the bright light entering the eye.
 The light from the flash goes into the eye and reflects off the retina at the back of it, making the pupil appear bright red.

-STEP 3: Cut the globe in half (as in so cornea on one half, optic nerve on the other):
+STEP 3: Cut the globe in half (coronal slice - so cornea on one half, optic nerve on the other):

-- look inside!
+- Look inside!

 STEP 4: Remove lens to look at it: